kai-done/42Core/Milestone 1/born2beroot/README.md

              - so for user@user42, user is the name of the user, whereas user42 is the hostname
              - It means: “this same machine”
              - It’s a special name that always points to 127.0.0.1
+             - for ssh user@localhost, localhost is not the host name
+                 - it is a nickname defined in /etc/hosts
+                 - a well-known alias for the machine

+         - How to change hostname:
+             - sudo nano /etc/hostname
+             - save and exit
+             - sudo nano /etc/hosts
+                 - usually see

+                     127.0.0.1    localhost
+                     127.0.1.1    old-hostname

+                 - local name - > IP lookup table
+                 - answers the question of, “If I say my own hostname, what IP address should that resolve to?”
+                 - the second line means -> “My hostname resolves to a local loopback IP”

+             - change old-hostname to the new one
+             - leave localhost alone
+             - sudo reboot

+         - Reason for needing to update /etc/hosts as well when updating hostname:
+               - Many programs don’t just print the hostname — they resolve it like a network address.
+               - e.g. sudo, ssh, logging services, etc.
+           - If the hostname isn’t in /etc/hosts, those programs may:
+               - pause for a few seconds
+               - throw warnings
+               - complain they “cannot resolve hostname”
+           - ss
      -

 Resources: